 Why You Should Trust Us

-Authors Max Mutter and Michelle Powell have spent the past 4 years immersed in the consumer audio market, having now tested more than 150 earbuds, headphones speakers, and soundbars.
-Living in a mountain town, they both spend countless hours running and biking on trails and generally recreating outside, most often with earbuds in their ears.
-That mountain town locale provides dozens of natural workout headphones testers, which makes it quite easy to aggregate dozens of opinions on all of the models present in this review.
+Authors Max Mutter and Michelle Powell have spent the past 4 years immersed in the consumer audio market and have tested more than 150 headphones, earbuds, speakers, and soundbars.
+They live in a mountain town and spend countless hours biking or running on trails and generally recreating outside, most often with earbuds in their ears.
+That mountain town locale provides dozens of natural workout headphones testers, making it easy to aggregate dozens of opinions on all of the models present in this review.

-In completing this review we employed more than a dozen testers in order to get a wide range of opinions on the overall fit, stability, and general athletic prowess of each pair of earbuds and headphones.
-Those testers logged hundreds of miles on the road and trails and spent dozens of hours in the gym in that pursuit.
-We then conducted more controlled testing in the lab, including side-by-side sound quality trials and battery life tests.
+In completing this review, we employed more than a dozen testers to get a wide range of opinions on the overall fit, stability, and general athletic prowess of each pair of headphones and earbuds.
+Those testers logged hundreds of miles on the road, on trails, and spent dozens of hours in the gym in that pursuit.
+We then conducted more controlled testing in the lab, including battery life tests and side-by-side sound quality trials.

 [related=How We Tested Earbuds and In-Ear Headphones]